thomasriley/observability-for-kubernetes/content/monitoring-kubernetes/metrics/node-exporter/_index.md

 time="2019-07-04T15:47:47Z" level=info msg=" - zfs" source="node_exporter.go:104"
 ```

-If you refer back to the Node Exporter [documenation](https://github.com/prometheus/node_exporter#collectors) you can see the metric that each of these collectors uses to acquire metrics.
+If you refer back to the Node Exporter [documenation](https://github.com/prometheus/node_exporter#collectors) you can see the method that each of these collectors uses to acquire metrics.
 For example, the **arp** collector exposes the metrics available in **/proc/net/arp** on Linux.

 In Prometheus, you will see that the majority of metrics exposed by the Node Exporter are prefixed with **node__**.
 For example, the arp collector described above exposes a metric called **node_arp_entries** that contains the number of ARP entries in the ARP table for each network interface on a node.